-What are the guitar nut material types?
+Guitar nut types?
 There are several types of materials your guitar nut is made from.
 This can include either Bone, Fossil Ivory, Plastic, Metal, Graphite or Ebony.

-In this article, I will discuss all the pros and cons of each of these and give you my recommendations, which will work best for you.
+In this article, I will discuss ALL the pros and cons of each with some recommendations… Let’s get started!

 1. “Bone” Material Type